Amber-MD/pytraj/latest/_sources/trajectory_exercise.txt

     # please note that pytraj skip last frame (to follow Python's convention).
     # if you specify (0, 5), pytraj will take frames from 0 to 4 (skip 5)

+    # use stride to simplify loading if do not need to specif start and stop frames
+    pt.iterload(['tz2.0.nc', 'tz2.1.nc'], 'tz2.parm7', stride=3)

 Fancy indexing